realA10001986/Dash-Gauges/DIY/README.md

 CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); a Control Board which allows using a wide range of meters will be available soon.
 This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

-This manual is in transition; the new Control Board makes the Switch Board obsolete.
-Below information has not been updated for the new Control Board yet.
+This manual is in transition; the new Control Board makes the Switch Board and abusing a TCD Control Board obsolete.
+Below information has not been fully updated for the new Control Board yet.

 ![Dash Gauges](img/thedg.jpg)